ImperialCollegeLondon/Faraday-liionsden/docs/development/permissions.md

 To make it so that users are required to authenticate to browse the database, simply remove the AnonymousUser from the "Read only" group.

 :warning: **Do NOT add the AnonymousUser to any other groups, or assign it any other individual permissions!** This would result in unauthenticated users having write permissions over the database.

+## Private groups (not implemented)

+There is a fairly obvious need to be able to share objects privately.
+E.g. so that one research group or institution can access an experiment, but it is not fully public.
+This is not imlemented yet, but would be a fairly straightforward extension given the current setup.

+Users already belong to an instutuion (an instance of `common.Org`) and research groups could similarly be set up as Orgs.
+It should be possible for users to choose, when saving an object, which Org(s) to share the data with.
+The logic in the signal handlers would need to be updated so that the new permissions are applied upon saving.